 Mediterranean herbs are usually well suited to the conditions on a green roof

 Found growing throughout the Mediterranean, oregano thrives in well-drained soil and requires little maintenance.
 When used on a green roof, it can add new meaning to creating a herb garden.
 Moreover, when providing excellent ground cover, it produces attractive pollen-rich flowers that insects adore.

 Two green-roofing products that make planting easy

-Many of the plants featured in this article appear either in Enviromat sedum matting or in Meadowmat Roofmeadow.
+Many of the plants featured in this article appear either in Enviromat Sedum Matting or in Meadowmat Wildflower Turf.
 Click on the links below to find out more about these easy-to-install vegetation blankets or watch our video on how to make a green roof with Enviromat sedum matting.

 How to make a green roof with sedum matting

 If you liked this blogpost, please share with colleagues, friends and family